ysun-8/gbo-spatial/1_Import_Counts_Integration_Batch_3.md

 combined_11556_3) have some artifact and folding that is a result of sectioning.
-We proceed cautiously with analyses for these and remove them for analyses that depend on distance from the rim, as the folding is clearly through the center of the organoid.
+We proceed cautiously with analyses for these and remove them for analyses that depend on distance from the rim, as the folding through the entire organoid may distort distances.

 ``` r
 GBO <- Load10X_Spatial('~/Library/CloudStorage/Box-Box/GBO_2/Hypoxia_Structure/GBM_Spatial/FF_Visium_12_2024/Visium_A/outs/',